(Click on pictures for larger view.)

 Before the war Karl Gerhard‘s greatest prima donna was Zarah Leander, a legend in herself, but a self-damning one in her decision to move to Nazi Germany before the war where she then became their greatest movie star and cabaret singer, the Aryan star under the protection of Goebbels.

 Arne, my stepfather, knew Karl Gerhard from the world of theater.
 Arne, in fact, knew everybody.
-I don’t think he held it against Karl Gerhard that he’d actually wanted to take the great Zarah back, the prima donna of all times.
+I don’t think he held it against Karl Gerhard that he had actually wanted to take the great Zarah back, the prima donna of all times.
 I guess Arne was capable of compromising too.

 I am not particularly fond of Mistinguett’s singing voice, which in my view was too strident in the French way – much more so than Edith Piaf, whom I definitely prefer as a singer.
 But Mistinguett was the most illustrious French cabaret singer, the highest paid entertainer ever in those days – and with the most highly insured legs.
 She never failed to show her legs in her sketches.
 I can actually be very sure that she visited Sweden since I actually saw her myself in 1944 or 1945 at the Amusement Park in Malmö (Malmö Folkets Park).
 I remember her star figure on the outdoor stage, but I can’t remember if I liked her voice at the time or not.
 I was just a child anyway.
 Cabarets in Paris went on performing during the war, partly for the entertainment of the German military, but she might still have been tempted by a stint in Sweden.
 In war-torn Paris money was certainly not growing in the streets, and traveling across continents was out of the question for quite a few years.
 Mistinguett can probably be compared to a Marlene Dietrich of an earlier generation, but not nearly as elegant or sophisticated.